Skip to content

 1. Application Form for PAN Card Surrender (Form 49A/49AA)

 The first and most important document is the application form that needs to be submitted for PAN card cancellation or surrender.
-You can use the following forms depending on your situation.
+You must submit the correct form before the department processes your request.

 2. Proof of Identity (POI)